From dazzling churches to relics of ancient civilizations, Peru has more than its fair share of striking natural landmarks and historic monuments.

 Just outside the reserve, boat excursions take you to the Islas Ballestas to spot Humbolt penguins, sea lions, humpback whales, and many other species.

-To get to grips with Peru’s favourite alcoholic drink, head out to the vineyards around Ica, where you can sample pisco and wine directly from the bodega (wine cellar) before enjoying a hearty lunch.
-Head to Tacama or Tres Generacions for some of the best pisco.
+To get to grips with Peru’s favorite alcoholic drink, head out to the vineyards around Ica, where you can sample pisco and wine directly from the bodega (wine cellar) before enjoying a hearty lunch.

 Huacachina’s sand dunes